-KRAK Center for contemporary culture, in Bihać (Bosnia and Herzegovina), is established in 2020 as a result of endeavors in the field of critical theory, art/design practice and civic engagement.
-Its conceptual context is framed by post-socialist and post-industrial characteristics – unsuccessful and painful transformation from Yugoslav socialism into post-Yugoslav neoliberal capitalism.
-Main marks of that period are conflicted relations, depopulation, poverty and trauma.
-KRAK focus is on contemporary culture including visual arts, design and social theory as a frame for proactive practice.
-It is imagined as a participative project with different protagonists who use the tools of social engagement and urban transformation to foster process of learning, informal education and cultural exchange.
-KRAK launched its first program in 2021 where questions of migrations, identity, public space and visual culture were critically addressed and bespoken.
+KRAK, the Center for Contemporary Culture in Bihać (Bosnia and Herzegovina), was established in 2020 as a result of endeavors in the field of critical theory, art/design practice, and civic engagement.
+Its conceptual framework is shaped by post-socialist and post-industrial characteristics – specifically, the unsuccessful and painful transition from Yugoslav socialism into post-Yugoslav neoliberal capitalism.
+This period has been marked by conflicted relations, depopulation, poverty, and trauma.
+KRAK focuses on contemporary culture, including visual arts, design, and social theory as a frame for proactive practice.
+It is conceived as a participatory project involving different protagonists who use the tools of social engagement and urban transformation to foster learning, informal education, and cultural exchange.
+KRAK launched its first program in 2021, critically addressing and discussing the issues of migrations, identity, public space, and visual culture.

-Irfan Hošić holds a PhD from the Department of Art History, Faculty of Philosophy, University of Zagreb.
-His field of research is Bosnian art of the 20th and 21st century.
+Irfan Hošić holds a PhD from the Department of Art History at the Faculty of Philosophy, University of Zagreb.
+His field of research is Bosnian art of the 20th and 21st centuries.
 He won the BIRN Journalism Award (Balkan Investigative Reporting Network, Belgrade) in 2012 and the Patterns Lectures Award from the Erste Stiftung and WUS Austria in Vienna in 2016.
-Irfan Hošić was the curator of the Pavilion of Bosnia and Herzegovina at the 55th Venice Biennale (2013), entitled Garden of Delights by the artist Mladen Miljanović.
-In 2013, he was a lecturer at the Stamps School of Art and Design at the University of Michigan and in 2019 at the College of Arts and Sciences at Florida Gulf Coast University (USA).
-He won the Basileus Scholarship for a ten-month postdoctoral research stay at the University of Ghent (Belgium) in 2013/2014 academic year, Weiser scholarships for a research project at the University of Michigan (USA) in 2015 and Green Tech scholarships for a research stay at the University of Paderborn (Germany) in 2017.
+Irfan Hošić was the curator of the Pavilion of Bosnia and Herzegovina at the 55th Venice Biennale (2013), entitled Garden of Delights by artist Mladen Miljanović.
+In 2013, he was a lecturer at the Stamps School of Art and Design at the University of Michigan, and in 2019 at the College of Arts and Sciences at Florida Gulf Coast University (USA).
+He won the Basileus Scholarship for a ten-month postdoctoral research stay at the University of Ghent (Belgium) in 2013/2014, a Weiser scholarship for a research project at the University of Michigan (USA) in 2015, and a Green Tech scholarship for a research stay at the University of Paderborn (Germany) in 2017.
 During 2019/2020, as a Fulbright Visiting Scholar, he attended the College for Creative Studies and Wayne State University in Detroit (USA).
-He founded the Revizor Foundation in 2017.
-Hošić holds a position of Associate Professor at the University of Bihać.
+In 2017, he founded the Revizor Foundation.
+Hošić currently holds the position of Associate Professor at the University of Bihać.
 He writes reviews and works as a curator.

 Bosnia-Herzegovina and plethora of borders

-Since the fall of Yugoslavia in the nineties, Bosnia-Herzegovina as one of the six former Yugoslav republics, is still caught in a complicated political situation saturated by Serbian/Croatian separatism and Bosnian unitarism.
-Divided into two semi-autonomous and self-governing units, and under an extensive international supervision, Bosnia-Herzegovina is tormented by an unsuccessful transition from socialism to capitalism, and from war to peace.
-Verified by the Dayton Peace Agreement in 1995, the country emerged as a dynamic laboratory for global diplomacy efforts and a variety of social experiments.
-In that context the question of borders has been a focal point for diverse artistic research.
-Artists are using state-, regional-, cantonal- or mental borders as an artistic element loaded with various meanings.
-The spectrum of interpretation of that artistic vocabulary spans from narration to fiction.
-In the Bosnian case, border has been perceived as isolation, division, enslavement, insecurity, threat and conflict.
-This presentation examines artworks made by Gordana Anđelić Galić, Lovro Artuković, Maja Bajević, Nermin Duraković, Šejla Kamerić, Mladen Miljanović, Borjana Mrđa, Alma Suljević and some others.
+Since the fall of Yugoslavia in the nineties, Bosnia-Herzegovina, as one of the six former Yugoslav republics, has remained caught in a complicated political situation shaped by Serbian/Croatian separatism and Bosnian unitarism.
+Divided into two semi-autonomous and self-governing units, and under extensive international supervision, Bosnia and Herzegovina has struggled with an unsuccessful transition from socialism to capitalism and from war to peace.
+Formalized by the Dayton Peace Agreement in 1995, the country emerged as a dynamic laboratory for global diplomacy efforts and a variety of social experiments.
+In that context, the question of borders has been a focal point for diverse artistic research.
+Artists use state, regional, cantonal, and mental borders as artistic elements loaded with various meanings.
+The spectrum of interpretation for this artistic vocabulary ranges from narration to fiction.
+In the Bosnian case, the border has often been perceived as a symbol of isolation, division, enslavement, insecurity, threat, and conflict.
+This presentation examines artworks made by Gordana Anđelić Galić, Lovro Artuković, Maja Bajević, Nermin Duraković, Šejla Kamerić, Mladen Miljanović, Borjana Mrđa, Alma Suljević, and others.

-Mehmed Mahmutović graduated from the Faculty of Economics, University of Bihać, Department of Marketing and Management in 2021.
+Mehmed Mahmutović graduated from the Faculty of Economics, University of Bihać, Department of Marketing and Management, in 2021.
 From 2017 to 2018, he was a member of the Board of Directors of the Youth Press Association in BiH.
-In 2018, on behalf of the Schüler Helfen Leben Foundation in BiH, he was appointed Ambassador of Youth and Activism in BiH for his activist work.
-The same year, at the Brave New Media Festival in Belgrade, he won the award for the best photograph given by Deutsche Welle.
-He is the winner of the Recognition for the contribution and promotion of the Faculty of Economics of the University of Bihać and the Letter of Appreciation for the contribution to the work and development of this institution on the occasion of 20 years of work and existence.
-He also won an Award for the use of the library and other services awarded by the Federal Ministry of Education.
+In 2018, representing the Schüler Helfen Leben Foundation in BiH, he was appointed Ambassador of Youth and Activism for his activist work.
+The same year, at the Brave New Media Festival in Belgrade, he won the award for the best photograph, presented by Deutsche Welle.
+He also received a Recognition for the contribution and promotion of the Faculty of Economics of the University of Bihać, and a Letter of Appreciation for his contribution to the development of this institution on the occasion of its 20th anniversary.
+He also won an Award for the use of the library and other services from the Federal Ministry of Education.
 He worked as a correspondent for the BHRT Youth Program.
 He is a member of the editorial board of the youth magazine Karike.
-He writes poetry and prose, which is published on several regional web portals, such as Insp.rs and Blacksheep.rs.
+He writes poetry and prose, which has been published on several regional web portals, including Insp.rs and Blacksheep.rs.

 Silence and Echoes of a Landscape

-Adnan Suljkanović graduated from the Department of Graphic Design at the Academy of Fine Arts, University of Sarajevo in 2008.
-From 2006, he worked in the marketing agencies Direct Media and BBDO, where he gained experience working with clients such as m:tel, UNDP and EUPM.
-He has been working as a freelance designer since 2010, his clients include Collegium Artisticum City Gallery, Bosniak Institute, Gazi Husrev-beg Library and others.
-He has won numerous recognitions and awards, such as the Golden Badge of the University of Sarajevo and the Student of the Generation of the Academy of Fine Arts in Sarajevo in 2008, Favorite design award for packaging design in 2016.
+Adnan Suljkanović graduated from the Department of Graphic Design at the Academy of Fine Arts, University of Sarajevo, in 2008.
+From 2006, he worked at the marketing agencies Direct Media and BBDO, where he gained experience working with clients such as m:tel, UNDP and EUPM.
+He has been working as a freelance designer since 2010 and his clients include Collegium Artisticum City Gallery, Bosniak Institute, Gazi Husrev-beg Library and others.
+He has received numerous recognitions and awards, such as the Golden Badge of the University of Sarajevo and the Student of the Generation of the Academy of Fine Arts in Sarajevo in 2008, and the Favorite Design Award for packaging design in 2016.
 His work has been exhibited at the Pera Museum in Istanbul and the Magdalena Festival in Maribor, and has been included in Asim Đelilović's book Museum in Exile.
 He is a member of ULUPUBiH.
 He is currently pursuing postgraduate studies at the Department of Graphic Design at the Academy of Fine Arts, University of Sarajevo.

 Artist's webpage.